 Instructions:

-Combine all dry ingredients in a mixing bowl.
+Step 2: Combine all dry ingredients in a mixing bowl.
 That includes the oats, salt, cinnamon, and baking soda.
 Gently mix to combine.

+Step 3.
 Add the wet ingredients (honey, milk, butter, vanilla, eggs and apples) to the dry and mix well.

-This is a great make ahead pro-metabolic breakfast that can be pulled from the fridge and reheated.
+This is a great make-ahead pro-metabolic breakfast that can be pulled from the fridge and reheated.
 It keeps quite well in the fridge and honestly, the flavor is enhanced after a day or two.

 Does oatmeal boost metabolism?